-If you want the system to automatically power-on once AC power comes in, set JP8 pins I and 2 to On.
+JP8 is used to select the method of powering on the system.
+If you want the system to power-on whenever AC power comes in, set JP8 pins I and 2 to On.
+If you want to use the power button, set pins 2 and 3 to On.